-His teams have also enjoyed a high level of success in the classroom in his first five years.
-Several members of the Golden Eagle squads have been named each year to the OVC Commissioner’s Academic Honor Roll The TTU Athletic Director’s Honor Roll has consistenly included several tennis players each semester.
+His teams have also enjoyed a high level of success in the classroom.
+Several members of the Golden Eagle squads have been named each year to the OVC Commissioner’s Academic Honor Roll.
+The TTU Athletic Director’s Honor Roll has consistenly included several tennis players each semester.

 Doyle enjoyed a high level of success in both his roles as a head coach and assistant coach.